Olegshipu95/ShipOS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature for ShipOS
+about: Suggest a new feature for untitled-os
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''